-Figure 24 - Relative Distribution of Prefix Update Types in the V6 network
+Figure 23 - Relative Distribution of Prefix Update Types in the V6 network

-The same analysis has been applied to the IPv6 network (Figure 24).
+The same analysis has been applied to the IPv6 network (Figure 23).
 A similar picture is evident in the data, but the level of day-to-day variation is far more evident.
+Interestingly 2019 saw a sharp rise in instability of root prefixes, which has remained the case for much of the time in the ensuing two years.